linegost/philipshue/Sketches2/no_wifi_button/README.md

 # About

 A extension to the *dimmer*.
 This prototype assumes that the user is already connected to the hotel wi-fi.
 When the user inserts the keycard in the hotel room, he/she gets a sound alert with a welcome page on the device.
 Then the user can make choice to experience the lighting demo or to visit the Philps Hue app directly. <br>
-This prototype explores to see if the user makes better association between the indicators and the smart lighting, by removing the wi-fi connection page.
-Also, compared to other prototypes where the demo triggers automatically, this prototype explores less intrusive way of user interaction by allowing users to experience the demo in their own term.
-Lastly, along with the *wifi-button* demo, it tests whether the use of symbol and text is inevitable to help users to be aware of the smart lighting in the room.
+This prototype explores to see if the user makes better association between the indicators and the smart lighting, by removing the wi-fi connection page and replacing it with the welcome page instead.
+Also, compared to other prototypes, which the demo triggers automatically, this prototype explores less intrusive method by allowing users to experience the demo in their own terms.
+Lastly, along with the *wifi-button* demo, it tests if the use of symbol and text is inevitable to help users to be aware of the smart lighting in the room.

 # Installation